Buying in Scotland

-Get your finances in order
+1. Get your finances in order

-Firstly, you need to check how much you can borrow, how much your deposit will be, and get a mortgage agreed in principle.
+- Firstly, you need to check how much you can borrow, how much your deposit will be, and get a mortgage agreed in principle.

-Find a solicitor
+2. Find a solicitor

-You will need a solicitor to take care of all the legal aspects of the home-buying process.
-Remember to shop around for the best rate and make sure the one you choose specialises in Scottish conveyance (preparing the property transfer documents).
+- Remember to shop around for the best rate and make sure the one you choose specialises in Scottish conveyance (preparing the property transfer documents).

-Traditionally, in Scotland, you need to find a solicitor right at the beginning of the home-buying process, as they will make offers on your behalf.
+- Traditionally, in Scotland, you need to find a solicitor right at the beginning of the home-buying process, as they will make offers on your behalf.

-Find your new home
+3. Find your new home

-Now you know what kind of price range you can afford, you can start the exciting bit.
+- Now you know what kind of price range you can afford, you can start the exciting bit.

-Get the Home Report and survey
+4. Get the home report and survey

-In Scotland, you will receive a Home Report from the seller.
+- In Scotland, you will receive a Home Report from the seller.
 This consists of three documents:

 - The Single Survey – an assessment of the condition of the home and a valuation